AlonzoNalpon/Goop/GoopEngine/README.md

 [ Events ]
-InputManager polls for key/mouse triggers and holds When detected, it dispatches the event
-The PlayerController and DraggableObject Systems who are subscribed to the event receive the event and handles it
-Running in Debug mode will show dispatching and handling printed on key/mouse press
+InputManager polls for key/mouse triggers and holds When detected, it dispatches the event together with the key code The PlayerController and DraggableObject Systems who are subscribed to the event receive the event and handles it through their HandleEvent() function Running in Debug mode will show dispatching and handling printed on key/mouse press